Plain Packaging Part Two: We had a fabulous response to our blog about plain packaging.

 Remember – tobacco companies don’t just want kids to start smoking – they want them to start smokingTHEIR brand….take the packaging away – and I guess – somewhere along the line – somehow – that job is made harder.
 The fact that BIG TOBACCO are fighting against plain packaging so aggressively is possibly a clue as to how much, or little, impact they believe it might have.

-In a nutshell – as we say in the piece – plain packaging only really makes sense alongside a policy of helping existing smokers to stop by providing them with an effective method to do so.
+In a nutshell – as we say in the piece – plain packaging only really makes sense alongside a policy of helping existing smokers to quit by providing them with an effective method to do so.
 Without that – youngsters will remain surrounded by the greatest “brand ambassadors” (for BIG TOBACCO) there could possibly ever be; mums, dads, uncles, aunts, and family friends.